History of Falls Church: Inter-war years

-Buoyed by its success, the Lee Highway Association local chapters immediately began plugging for a new Lee Memorial Boulevard—a landscaped parkway to link Washington, D.C. with the Shenandoah Valley.
-Falls Church businessmen were among its most ardent financial backers, and the road—now Arlington Boulevard (U.S. Route 50) was to pass directly through Falls Church.
+Buoyed by its success, the Lee Highway Association's local chapters immediately began plugging for a new Lee Memorial Boulevard: a landscaped parkway to link Washington, D.C., with the Shenandoah Valley.
+Falls Church businessmen were among its most ardent financial backers, and the road—now Arlington Boulevard (U.S. Route 50)—was to pass directly through Falls Church.
 But the economics of providing as much available road frontage caused them to shift the route just outside the town limit, so that it passed to the south and through what is now Seven Corners.

-There were several Falls Churches to begin with—South Falls Church, which was gerrymandered to Fairfax County in the 1880s and soon ceased to be called such; West Falls Church and the village center of Falls Church, sometimes just called "the village", both of which were in Fairfax County, and East Falls Church, which was in Arlington County.
+There were several Falls Churches to begin with: South Falls Church, the black neighborhood gerrymandered to Fairfax County in the 1880s and soon ceased to be called such; West Falls Church and the village center of Falls Church, sometimes just called "the village", both of which were in Fairfax County, and East Falls Church, which was in Arlington County.
 The three together formed the Town of Falls Church, which straddled the county boundary.

 Sentiment for separation of East Falls Church was first raised in 1921, and simmered until separation occurred in 1936—a result of its disgruntled citizens, who cited "intolerable confusion of overlapping governmental agencies."
 East Falls Church ceased to exist, and much of it today lies under the route of Interstate Highway 66.

 The interwar years saw the first of what would be many contentious fights over trees in Falls Church.
 Increasing traffic caused the state highway department to plan to cut the beautiful silver maples lining Falls Church's Broad Street.
 As community opposition to the plans grew, even the Parent-Teacher Association became involved—on the side of the trees, of course.
 Both sides managed victory: the aging trees were cut and the street was widened, and the state highway department planted new shade trees to line it.

-Falls Church was to have a home designed by a famous architect during the inter-war years—if only he would agree.
-"Of course I will give you a house," responded architect Frank Lloyd Wright to the request by Loren Pope, a Falls Church resident.
+In the late 1930s, Loren Pope, a Falls Church resident, sought to hire architect Frank Lloyd Wright to design his new home.
+"Of course I will give you a house," Lloyd Wright responded.
 The Pope-Leighey House, as it would later be called, was built at 1005 Locust Street, just outside the town limit.
 Nestled in rolling woodland, the house was a Usonian home with concrete floors coated with red-colored wax, piano hinges on the doors, and radiant heating.
 Wright visited Falls Church numerous times during construction in 1940.